Understanding Telnet

 cybersecuritynetwork protocolsremote accessdata encryptionsecure communication

-The Telnet protocol is an application layer protocol used to connect to a virtual terminal of another computer.
-It allows users to communicate with a remote device as if they were physically present at the terminal.
-However, Telnet has significant security vulnerabilities.
+Telnet is an application layer protocol used for remote terminal access, allowing users to communicate with a remote device as if they were physically present.
+However, it has significant security vulnerabilities that make it an unsuitable choice for secure communication.

 Key Points